Umbel convexity and the geometry of trees: Relaxations of the fork inequality and of Markov convexity

 \begin{proof} For the first assertion, Proposition \ref{prop:bin-tree-dist} together with Bourgain's super-reflexivity characterization implies that $ \banX$ is super-reflexive.
-The second part follows from the fact that by Maurey-Pisier theorem \cite{MaureyPisier76} the infimal cotype of a Banach space equals the least $q$ such that $\banX$ contains the $\ell_q^n$'s, Bourgain's tree embedding and Proposition \ref{prop:bin-tree-dist}.
-The second assertion follows from the first and a renorming result of Figiel \cite{Figiel76} which says that every Banach lattice with cotype $q$ admits an equivalent norm that is $(r+\vep)$-uniformly convex for every $\vep>0$. \end{proof}
+The second part follows from the fact that by Maurey-Pisier theorem \cite{MaureyPisier76} $\banX$ contains the $\ell_{q_\banX}^n$'s where $q_\banX=\inf\{q\colon \banX \textrm{ has cotype } q\}$.
+By Bourgain's tree embedding we have that $\cdist{\banX}(B_k)=O((\log k)^{1/q_\banX})$ and it follows from Proposition \ref{prop:bin-tree-dist} that $q_\banX\le p$.
+The second assertion follows from the first and a renorming result of Figiel \cite{Figiel76} which says that every super-reflexive Banach lattice with cotype $q$ admits an equivalent norm that is $(q+\vep)$-uniformly convex for every $\vep>0$. \end{proof}

-A very interesting dichotomy is contained in \cite{MendelNaor13} where it was proved that for an infinite metric tree $\tree$, $\sup_{k\in \bN}\cdist{\tree}(\bin{k})<\infty$ if and only if $\cdist{\ell_2}(\tree)=\infty$.
-The following corollary can be found in \cite{MendelNaor13} and the additional assertion $(4')$ follows from the observations of this section.
+A very interesting dichotomy is contained in \cite{LNP09} where it was proved that for an infinite metric tree $\tree$, $\sup_{k\in \bN}\cdist{\tree}(\bin{k})<\infty$ if and only if $\cdist{\ell_2}(\tree)=\infty$.
+The following corollary can be found in \cite{LNP09} and the additional assertion $(4')$ follows from the observations of this section.